Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Assignments/ProposalExample.md

 ## User Stories

 - User can login using their Spotify account
+- User can listen to a preview of the songs they get
 - User can discard a song to get the next one
 - User can save a song they like
 - User can see list of saved songs